 Grace-Marie is founder and facilitator of the Health Policy Consensus Group which serves as a forum for analysts from market-oriented think tanks around the country to analyze and develop policy recommendations.

-She received the 2007 Outstanding Achievement Award for Promotion of Consumer Driven Health Care from Consumer Health World, and she serves on the board of the Association of Private Enterprise Education.
+She received the 2007 Outstanding Achievement Award for Promotion of Consumer Driven Health Care from Consumer Health World.
 In the mid-1990s, Grace-Marie served as executive director of the National Commission on Economic Growth and Tax Reform.
 For 12 years, she was president of Arnett & Co., a health policy analysis and communications firm.
-Her early career was in politics and journalism, where she received numerous awards for her writings on politics and economics.
+Her early career was in politics and journalism where she received numerous awards for her writings on politics and economics.